 - Bring at least two copies of the required Thesis Signature Page to your defense in order to get the requisite signatures while your committee is gathered together.
 This will ultimately make your completion easier by eliminating the need to gather individual signatures later.
 Candidates who want an original signature page signed by the Dean of the Graduate School must include a third signature page.

-- See Sabina Griffin if you would like to borrow a laser pointer for your presentation.
+- See 4S front desk if you would like to borrow a laser pointer for your presentation.

 Following your defense — six very important things to do (before start of Semester II for Fall completion OR May 1 for Spring completion):